Sponge Cake with Caramelized Quince

-In this pie, quince gets a truly royal taste.
-Honestly, I don't like quince.
-I remember cooking beef with it a few years ago and I didn't like its taste so much that I vowed to buy it again.
-But a couple of months ago I saw beautiful yellow fruits and couldn't resist.
-And I didn't regret it.
-In this pie, the taste of quince was revealed simply luxuriously.
+In this cake, quince takes on a truly royal flavor.
+Honestly, I don't care for quince.
+I remember cooking beef with it a few years ago and disliking the taste so much that I swore I'd never buy it again.
+But a couple of months ago I spotted some gorgeous yellow fruit and couldn't resist—and I have no regrets.
+In this cake, the flavor of quince comes through beautifully.

 MariaAuthor avatar